Yang Jing

-Yang Jing (杨晶 (Yáng Jīng); born December 1953) is a former Chinese politician of Mongol heritage.
+Yang Jing (杨晶 (Yáng Jīng); born December 1953) is a former Chinese politician of Mongol ethnicity.
 He previously served as State Councilor and Secretary-General of the State Council, and the President of the Chinese Academy of Governance.

-Prior to his ascendance to leading roles at the State Council, he served as the Director of the State Ethnic Affairs Commission (2008-2013), and the Chairman of the Inner Mongolia Autonomous Region (2003-2008).
+Prior to his ascendance to leading roles at the State Council, he served as the director of the National Ethnic Affairs Commission (2008–2013), and the Chairman of Inner Mongolia (2003–2008).
 Yang was one of the highest-ranking non-Han officials in the Chinese government.

 Early career

 Yang was born in Jungar Banner in what was Ih Ju League of Inner Mongolia near the modern city of Ordos, and is of ethnic Mongol ancestry.
 He worked as a teenager in a farming equipment factory.
 In September 1973 Yang was recommended to obtain higher education at the Inner Mongolia Industry College.
-He then returned to his hometown to serve in the local Communist Party organization.
+He then returned to his hometown to serve in the local Chinese Communist Party (CCP) organization.
 In 1982 Yang earned a degree in Chinese language from Inner Mongolia University.

 After graduating, Yang worked in the Communist Youth League as a local organizer in Ih Ju League, then chief administrator of Dalad Banner.
 He then went on to work in the Inner Mongolia regional bureau of statistics, then headed the Regional Bureau of Tourism.

 Between 1993 and 1996, Yang served as the Inner Mongolia regional chief of the Communist Youth League of China under the League's first secretary Li Keqiang, who later became Premier.
-In 1998 Yang became party chief of the regional capital, Hohhot, an office he occupied until 2003.
-Between 2003 and 2008 he served as the Chairman of Inner Mongolia and concurrently the region's Deputy party secretary, alongside Party Secretary Chu Bo.
+In 1998 Yang became CCP Committee Secretary of the regional capital, Hohhot, an office he occupied until 2003.
+Between 2003 and 2008 he served as the Chairman of Inner Mongolia and concurrently the region's CCP Deputy Committee Secretary, alongside CCP Committee Secretary Chu Bo.
 Yang shouldered major responsibility as Inner Mongolia Chairman when a turbine factory in Ulanqab League collapsed in July 2005, killing six workers.
 He left the office in 2008 to take up his new appointment in Beijing as the head of the State Ethnic Affairs Commission.

 Secretariat

-Yang Jing earned a seat on the party's Central Secretariat in November 2012, becoming the first ethnic-minority official to sit on the body in the party's history.
+Yang Jing earned a seat on the Secretariat of the Chinese Communist Party in November 2012, becoming the first ethnic-minority official to sit on the body in the party's history.
 Several months later at the 12th National People's Congress, Yang was appointed Secretary General of the State Council in Li Keqiang's cabinet.
-Yang's position was also unique in that State Council Secretaries-General did not usually hold concurrent seats on the party secretariat.
+Yang's position was also unique in that State Council Secretaries-General did not usually hold concurrent seats on the CCP Secretariat.
 He was also the first ethnic-minority official to hold the State Council Secretary-General post.

-Yang was a member of the 17th and 18th Central Committees, and an alternate member of the 16th Central Committee.
+Yang was a member of the 17th and 18th CCP Central Committees, and an alternate of the 16th CCP Central Committee.
 He has been named as a member of the tuanpai, an informal designation given to politicians with background in the Communist Youth League.